 The maximum time between the end of a student's first term of an Award Year and the beginning of the student's second term of an Award Year is 30-days.
 An Award Year is defined as three consecutive terms of enrollment.
-If the student has not enrolled in their second term of an Award Year within 30-days after completing their first term in the Award Year, the student will be Administratively Withdrawn.
-Students who are Administratively Withdrawn between terms will have all future Federal Student Aid eligibility removed, and upon returning to Aspen University will have to reapply for available funds.
+If the student has not enrolled in their second term of an Award Year within 30-days after completing their first term in the Award Year, the student will have their status changed to Inactive and will have all future Federal Student Aid eligibility removed, and upon returning to Aspen University will have to reapply for available funds.
 At any point a student is not enrolled, any Federal Student Aid is subjected to repayment.